jig1314/SupplyChain/README.md

   * Developers have to remember to publish the messages after database transactions

 ## Supply Chain Management Application Architecture
+The Supply Chain Management Application was implemented using each of the design patterns explained above.
+The application was decomposed into two web applications to cover the inventory and warehouse management sub domains of supply chain management.
+These applications are Blazor Webassmbly web applications that are composed of the following components:
+* A standalone frontend that is a Single Page (SPA) Progressive Web Application (PWA)
+* A backend web services that handles the app's database transactions and serves the frontend application to the browser

 <p align="center">
   <img src="https://user-images.githubusercontent.com/10623036/181141998-c5633d74-2bac-4cda-919a-eceb32dfa086.png">
 </p>

+Each backend web service has it's own relational database.
+The warehouse management application allows its users to create and manage warehouses and receive and ship items.
+When the users perform these transactions, the web service publishes messages to a table in it's database that serves as an outbox table.
+The message is then published to a message broker.
+The inventory management web service is subscibed to receive the messages published by the warehouse management system.
+The inventory service updates its inventory tables to reflect the current state of the warehouse.
+The users can use the inventory management application to view reports of the warehouse inventory.
+An Azure Service Bus was used as the message broker. (https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview) Also, both webservices use a .NET library called CAP to help handle the message bus communication. (https://cap.dotnetcore.xyz/)

 <p align="center">
   <img src="https://user-images.githubusercontent.com/10623036/181141999-2c7add2c-034f-42c8-8575-95bffc8a983d.png">